He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?

 Genesis 3:8 ESV

 I began this article with Micah’s statement that God wants us to walk with him.
-We can see from the preceding verses, Micah 6:6-7, that walking with God is not the same obedience, but it goes hand in hand with justice and mercy, qualities that God loves in his people and that are integral to obedience.
+We can see from the preceding verses, Micah 6:6-7, that walking with God is not the same as obedience–keeping the letter of the Law–but it goes hand in hand with justice and mercy, qualities that God loves in his people and that are integral to obedience.
 You can’t truly obey God without emphasizing justice and mercy.

 I can’t help but think of Yeshua’s words to the Pharisees: